WordPress to the uninitiated is a CMS. What’s a CMS? In simplest terms, a CMS means Content Management System.

 The easiest way to describe the difference between the two is:

 WordPress.com is a hosted CMS.
 Site owners use WordPress.com to house all their content on the parent company Automattic’s hosting service.

 WordPress.org is a self-hosted version of the CMS.
 You host the CMS on your web hosting provider of choice.
 On their server, not Automattic’s.

 If you decide to use WordPress.com for your content, they do offer a free plan with limitations; your domain name (on the free plan) would be something along the lines of:

 There are various plans available on the hosted version of WordPress.
-This isn’t the place for me to go into pricing; if you’d like to find out more about WordPress.com’s pricing options and what is covered, please feel free or take a look below:
+This isn’t the place for me to go into pricing; if you’d like to find out more about WordPress.com’s pricing options and what is covered, please feel free.

 Benefits of Using WordPress.com

 Hosting is taken care of, access to free themes (the look of your site) and depending on the plan you opt for: